 If an animal is to be euthanized, one of the following five Asilomar categories is entered into the BARCS database for tracking purposes: Healthy (H), Treatable-Rehabilitatable (TR), Treatable-Manageable (TM), Unhealthy-Untreatable (UU), or Owner Requested (ORE).
 When animals must be identified for euthanasia to make space available in the shelter, selection is based on the potential for both treatment and adoption for that specific animal as compared to the rest of the population.
 Thus the UU animals are selected first, followed by TM animals.
-Those in the categories of TR and H are the last to be selected and only if all other live outcome options have been exhausted.
+Those in the categories of TR are the last to be selected and only if all other live outcome options have been exhausted.
+Since 2012, H has never be a reason for euthanasia due to all of BARCS livesaving programs.